proxmox/proxmox-backup/docs/user-management.rst

 After installation, there is a single user, ``root@pam``, which corresponds to the Unix superuser.
 User configuration information is stored in the file ``/etc/proxmox-backup/user.cfg``.
-You can use the ``proxmox-backup-manager`` command line tool to list or manipulate users:
+You can use the ``proxmox-backup-manager`` command-line tool to list or manipulate users:

 .. code-block:: console